marcus-seldin/myokine-signaling/README.md

 Generation of pseudo-single-cell muscle maps and cross-tissue regressions (Fig 3)

-Each analysis should operate independently and all use the datasets provided below
+Each analysis should operate independently and all use the datasets provided below.

 # All datasets (pre-processed) used in this study are available here:
 https://drive.google.com/drive/folders/1YKT8lkGzGVFk74CqS5FmT6lIH0ZVfgfJ?usp=sharing